Fliplet/fliplet-cli/docs/API/fliplet-communicate.md

 - `to`: array of recipients for "to", "cc" or "bcc"
 - `subject`: subject of the email
 - `from_name`: the sender's name
-- `html`: html string for the email body
+- `html`: HTML string for the email body
 - `headers`: "key:value" object with headers to add to the email
 - `attachments`: array of attachments
 - `images`: array of images